sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-systemmaintenanceservicecachelistcachepartitionid.md

 # PartitionID

-`PartitionID` specifies the Partition ID that identifies the Microsoft® ReadyBoost™ device.
+`PartitionID` specifies the Partition ID that identifies the Microsoft ReadyBoost™ device.
 This value is used with [DiskID](microsoft-windows-systemmaintenanceservicecachelistcachediskid.md).

 ## Values